patrickstowell/PHY303-Lectures-2024/_build/html/_sources/unit1/phy303-unit1-problems.md

 $$

 Note that this is an estimate based on just the 662keV peak, and neglects the $r^{2}$ fall-off for point radioactive sources, but it highlights how the cross-section has an effect on the result.
-If the cross-section's for gamma radiation were higher, we would expect much thicker shielding requirements.
+If the cross-section's for gamma radiation were lower, we would expect much thicker shielding requirements.

 ```